Stardust-kyun/dotfiles/README.md

 - A mod for the discord client called [powercord](https://powercord.dev/installation).
 - A widget project called [eww](https://elkowar.github.io/eww/).

+If you are installing from a base Arch install, you will also need to install all packages in the `xorg` group as well as any needed graphical drivers.

 There currently isn't an installation script for my dotfiles, so follow this: